unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

         // This should list all supported locales.
     }
 }

-// Once we have DataProvider and IterableDataProvider, we can apply this macro: icu_provider::make_exportable_provider!(FooProvider, [FooV1Marker,]);
 ```

 The above example is an abridged snippet of code illustrating the most important boilerplate for implementing and ICU4X data transform.